'Noir Alley' host celebrates cinema's double crosses and doomed characters

 GROSS: So let's talk about what you mean when you say film noir.

 MULLER: Well, yes, this is - one of the reasons it remains so fresh is because it's debatable.
 Everybody gets to argue about what it is, which really isn't the case with Westerns or musicals or anything.
 So that's a big part of the appeal, I think.
 But for me, when I refer to film noir, I'm talking about an organic artistic movement that took place mostly in Hollywood in the mid-20th century.
-And there's a lot of factors that go into making something a film noir.
+And there's a lot of factors that, you know, go into making something a film noir.
 They're generally crime stories, and they present a very dark vision of existence, let's say.

 GROSS: How dark?
 More, please.